 King Taksin Statue

-More Buddha Images can be found in buildings to both sides of the main entrance to the Prang by the river.
+More Buddha Images can be found in buildings on both sides of the main entrance to the Prang by the river.
 These were formerly an Ubosot and Vihara before the building of the larger ones.
 There is also a statue of King Taksin the great.

 Wat Arun Temple Grounds

-There are more statues around the grounds as well as a rock garden, a pleasant outdoor cafe and a market selling souvenirs and traditional Thai clothing.
+There are more statues around the grounds as well as a rock garden, a pleasant outdoor cafe, and a market selling souvenirs and traditional Thai clothing.